As a small business owner or operator, there are endless initiatives you could be focusing on to market your goods and services.

 If you’re not leveraging small business email marketing, you’re missing out on enormous opportunities to reach, delight, and serve your customers.
 And bring in a boatload of sales.

 You might be thinking: what about social media.
 And it’s true — social media gets a lot of attention.
 Facebook boasts 2.2 billion users.
-Instagram grew 13.1% in 2018.
+Instagram grew over 13% last year.
 And over 500 million tweets are sent on Twitter per day.

 But these social networks are dwarfed by email.
 There are over 3.8 billion email users worldwide.
 And unlike a social network, which is owned and managed by one company (we’ll let you decide if that’s a positive or a negative), email is decentralized in an open market.
 You can use any email client you want — you don’t have to be subjugated to one provider.